 - Longing for that elusive Greek holiday?
 Then Scoot is the answer with the latest opening of their flights to Athens from Changi Airport.

 SilkAir is a regional airline based in Singapore and a subsidiary of Singapore Airlines and sister airline of Scoot.
 It flies to over 50 cities in 16 countries in India, China, Australia, and Southeast Asia, including flights to the Philippines.
-It operates the Singapore-Davao route for quite some time now.
+It operates the Davao and Cebu-Singapore route for quite some time now.